-I am a passionate Rottweiler breeder.
-Breeding for conformation, temperament and beauty.
+I am a passionate breeder.
+We breed for conformation, temperament and beauty.
 Focusing allot on the dogs working abilities, as it is as important for a beautiful dog to perform the function it was originally bred for and that is to be a working dog.
 Our breeding dogs are carefully selected for the qualities we strive for in our kennel.
 Our aim is to provide you with a dog with sound mind and body, to live a healthy happy life without genetic faults.
-We are the proud sponsor of 3 x K9's in anti poaching, working in boma protection.
-All our breeding dogs are x-rayed for hip and elbow dysplasia.
-Our dogs all come kusa registered, microchipped, vaccinated and dewormed.
+All our breeding dogs are x-rayed for hip and elbow dysplasia, all our dogs come kusa registered, microchipped, vaccinated and dewormed.

 Not just a puppy:

-Knowing that your Rottweiler will spend ten years or longer with your family should make it obvious that you shouldn't buy the first Rottweiler you encounter.
-Due to the popularity of this breed, there are many Rottweiler breeders out there but not all are reliable.
+Knowing that your dog will spend ten years or longer with your family should make it obvious that you shouldn't buy the first dog you encounter.
+Due to the popularity of this breeds, there are many breeders out there but not all are reliable.
 Do not buy your puppy at the wrong place.
-You want your Rottweiler to be good looking, trustworthy, balanced, self assured and healthy.
+You want your dog to be good looking, trustworthy, balanced, self assured and healthy.
 So do not acquire your puppy overnight.
 It is hard to believe that people still rush out to bring the first available puppy home without gathering information about it in advance.
 A impulse buy like this can soon disappoint.

-The genetic background is not the only factor that determines the character of your Rottweiler.
-It is also determined during the early imprinting phase and also during the socialization phase that follows from twelve to fourteen weeks.
+The genetic background is not the only factor that determines the character of your dog.
+It is also determined during the early imprinting phase and also during the socialization phase.
 A dog that has no contact with the outside world during the imprinting phase will nearly always exhibit behavioral deviations later in life that even extensive love and patience on your part cannot put right.
 It has been shown that dogs which physically come into contact with different people, and dog breeds during the socialization phase will not view these as "others" as danger or potential prey in adulthood.
-Buy from a breeder that has socialized their puppies well.